UCI Adult Dataset or Census Income¶

 // Metrics we are interested.

-meanAccuracyMetric := metrics.NewMeanBinaryLogitsAccuracy("Mean Accuracy", "#acc")
+meanAccuracyMetric := metric.NewMeanBinaryLogitsAccuracy("Mean Accuracy", "#acc")

-movingAccuracyMetric := metrics.NewMovingAverageBinaryLogitsAccuracy("Moving Average Accuracy", "~acc", 0.01)
+movingAccuracyMetric := metric.NewMovingAverageBinaryLogitsAccuracy("Moving Average Accuracy", "~acc", 0.01)

 // Create a train.Trainer: this object will orchestrate running the model, feeding